unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-ListFeed.md

  - How to use the `FeedView` control to display the data and automatically respond to the current feed status.
  - Use a refresh button to retrieve the latest weather data on-demand.

+## PeopleApp Sample

+You can find the code of this tutorial here: https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/PeopleApp

 ## Create the Model

 1. Create an MVUX project by following the steps in [this tutorial](xref:Overview.Mvux.HowToMvuxProject), and name your project *PeopleApp*.